L'Oceanogràfic: General information

 The Oceanographic is the largest complex of its type in Europe, spanning 110000 m2 and holding a capacity of 42000000 l of water, including a 26000000 l dolphinarium and a 7000000 l ocean tank with sharks, rays and other fish.
-It is home to 45,000 animals from 500 different species—including sharks, penguins, dolphins, sea lions, walruses, beluga whales, birds, reptiles and invertebrate—all inhabiting nine two-tiered underwater towers representing the Earth's major ecosystems.
+It is home to 45,000 animals from 500 different species—including sharks, penguins, dolphins, sea lions, walruses (until 2019), beluga whales, birds, reptiles and invertebrate—all inhabiting nine two-tiered underwater towers representing the Earth's major ecosystems.
 The aquariums utilize sea water pumped from the La Malva-Rosa beach.

-The park is divided into ten areas: the marine areas are arranged into Mediterranean habitats, the Arctic oceans, islands, the tropics, the temperate seas and the Red Sea.
+The park is divided into ten areas: the marine areas are arranged into Mediterranean habitats, the Arctic Ocean, Arctic islands, the tropics, the temperate seas and the Red Sea.
 The park also includes a dolphinarium, an area of mangrove swamps and marshland, and a garden with more than 80 different species of plants.

 Design and operation

 The steel-fiber reinforced concrete thin-shell structure was designed by renown architect Félix Candela, at age 87 in 1997, and structural engineers Alberto Domingo and Carlos Lázaro.
 The distinctive hyperbolic parabola (hypars) shape of the roof is reminiscent of the Los Manantiales Restaurant in Mexico City, which Candela designed in 1958.

-The Oceanographic is currently operated in partnership with the Vancouver Aquarium Marine Science Centre in Vancouver, British Columbia, Canada.

 Transportation

 L'Oceanogràfic can be reached via Metro, disembark at Alameda Station or through bus number 15, 25 and 95.
+It is also served by Metrovalencia Line 10 tram from its Oceanogràfic stop.